-Idaho Falls, Idaho Flood Zones
+Idaho Falls, ID Flood Zone Lookup

 Idaho Falls sits along the Snake River and faces riverine flooding during spring snowmelt.
 The city's location on the eastern Snake River Plain makes it vulnerable to high water from Rocky Mountain runoff.